How to Crush Job Interview

 First 90 Seconds: Set the Tone

-Voice, Pace, and Pause
+Voice, Pace & Pause

-Speak at a measured pace; faster speech often signals nervousness.
-Use pauses strategically—short breaks let your answer land and give the interviewer space to react.
-Anchor complex points with a two-line summary before diving into details.
+• Anchor complex points with a two-line summary before diving into details.
 This helps the interviewer follow and gives them the opportunity to ask clarifying questions.

 Body Language That Reinforces Credibility

-Eye contact (or camera alignment for virtual interviews), open posture, and controlled gestures communicate confidence.
-For remote interviews, position your camera at eye level, ensure neutral, uncluttered background, and check lighting so your face is clearly visible.
-Dress slightly smarter than the expected daily attire; this small differential favors perception without appearing overdone.
+For remote interviews: position your camera at eye level, ensure a neutral, uncluttered background, and check lighting so your face is clearly visible.
+Dress slightly smarter than expected daily attire; this small differential favours perception without appearing overdone.

 Virtual vs. In-Person: Tactical Differences